nature1995/Pedometer/README.md

 ## Run it
 **Do not update the gradle!**

-1. Import the project
-2. Build the code
-3. Run on your device
+Method 1:
 You can easily find the `pedometer.apk` in the root folder.
+Install `pedometer.apk` on your smart phone.

+Method 2:
+1. Import the project by Android Studio
+2. Build the code by gradle
+3. Connect your device and debug on it

 ## Team members